Mayness/koa-proxy-middleware/README.md

 ```

 - `handleRes`
-The function will be triggered if back response from the target server,three arguments `proxyRes`,`req`,`res`
+The function will be triggered if back response from the target server.It takes three arguments `proxyRes`,`req`,`res`

 - `error`
-The error function will be triggered when fail in request to the target server,three arguments `err`,`req`,`res`
+The error function will be triggered when fail in request to the target server.It takes three arguments `err`,`req`,`res`